COURT OF APPEAL, STATE OF CALIFORNIA

 TO THE HONORABLE JUDGE OF THE SUPERIOR COURT AND ALL PARTIES INTERESTED HEREIN:

-Appellant believes that any reasonable person aware of the facts and circumstances would believe that Judge Erin is biased and prejudiced, and has ignored the law.
+Appellant believes that any reasonable person aware of the facts and circumstances would believe that Judge is biased and prejudiced, and has ignored the law.
 “The standard for disqualification provided in Code Civ.
 Proc., 170.1, subd. (a)(6)(C), providing for disqualification for bias or prejudice where a person aware of the facts might reasonably entertain a doubt that the judge is able to be impartial, is fundamentally an objective one.
 It represents a legislative judgment that, due to the sensitivity of the question and inherent difficulties of proof, as well as the importance of public confidence in the judicial system, the issue is not limited to the existence of an actual bias.
 Rather, if a reasonable person would entertain doubts concerning the judge’s impartiality, disqualification is mandated.
 To insure that proceedings appear to the public to be impartial and hence worthy of their confidence, the situation must be viewed through the eyes of the objective person.
 This standard indicates that the decision is not based on the judge’s personal view of his own impartiality, and also suggests that the litigants’ necessarily partisan views do not provide the applicable frame of reference.
 Rather, the judge ought to consider how his participation in a given case looks to the average person on the street.

 FACTUAL BACKGROUND